How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 How Blue Drinks are Typically Made

-For non-alcoholic blue drinks, blue food coloring is another frequent culprit.
-Some artisan coffee shops may use natural food alternatives, but artificial coloring is the norm rather than the exception.
+For non-alcoholic blue drinks like lattes, blue food coloring is another frequent culprit.
+Some artisan coffee shops may use natural alternatives, but artificial coloring is the norm rather than the exception.

 If you're like me and don't want to be sipping a glass of food coloring, keep reading to learn how to make blue drinks NATURALLY.
 Let's ditch the fake stuff and instead use a real (and nutritious!) superfood.